Wigdo/cv/index.md

 <img class="profile-picture" src="sherlock.jpg">

-Hi!
 Welcome to my digital resume.
 My name is Ari Wigdorowitz.
 I have recently completed a Bachelor of Laws (honours) and Bachelor of Arts double degree at Monash University (LLB, BA).
 I have also finished a Diploma of Languages in Mandarin (Diplang) and am fully fluent in the language having read the novel《活着》[To Live] by 余华 [Yu Hua].
 Here you can find a succinct list of my academic achievements and a summary detailing my work experience and internship experiences.
 I am currently enrolled in a Practical Legal Training Course with Leo Cussen.

 I occasionally post an assortment of things on my [blog](https://wigdo.github.io/papyrus).
 It's worth checking out if you would like an insight into the kind of person that I am.